These major faux pas could be losing you interview opportunities.

 5. Typos or spelling mistakes

-Much of the time, when hundreds of people apply for the same position, recruiters have to find a way to whittle them down.
+Much of the time, when hundreds of people apply for the same position, recruiters and hiring managers have to find a way to whittle them down.
 Don't give recruiters any excuse to reject you.
 You may be the most qualified person in the world, but if you leave a typo in your CV, it could mean that you miss out.
 If you're not confident in your proofreading, you can always use a free service like Grammarly or Hemingway to help you out.

 In truth, when it comes to writing a show-stopping CV, the minor details make a huge difference.
 Recruiters see hundreds of these documents every single day, so the key is ensuring that yours stands out for the right reasons.
 Making these tiny changes and getting rid of anything obvious that could be holding you back is a great place to start.
 It takes minimal effort and could be just the thing that gets you to the interview stage.